ClaspTV/react-native-vizbee-sender-sdk/README.md

   	```
       implementation project(':react-native-vizbee-sender-sdk')

 3. Register the Vizbee sender SDK as a provider of native modules.
-Open up `android/app/src/main/java/[...]/MainActivity.java`
+  - Open `android/app/src/main/java/[...]/MainActivity.java`
   - Add `import tv.vizbee.rnsender.RNVizbeeSenderSdkPackage;` to the imports at the top of the file
   - Add `new RNVizbeeSenderSdkPackage()` to the list returned by the `getPackages()` method